The overwhelming thing about touring the countryside in Belgium and France is the sheer number of cemeteries in a relatively small amount of space.

 The tiny little crosses at Cimetiére de Saint Charles de Potyze are so meticulously lined up that they create a depth optical illusion everywhere you look.
 We looked for crosses that were slightly out of place or not perfectly lined up… and could find nothing other than visual breaks caused by the graves of soldiers buried under non-cross gravestones.

-After the war, French soldiers from all over Belgian front were brought here and reburied.
+After the war, French soldiers from all over the Belgian front were brought here and reburied.
 We immediately noticed that everyone interred here was identified.
-At first we thought that either the French were really good at identifying the dead or soldiers carried a foolproof/bombproof means to identify.
+At first, we thought that either the French were really good at identifying the dead or soldiers carried a foolproof/bombproof means to identify.
 But, as it turns out, everyone in the cemetery is known because those who couldn’t be identified were moved to an ossuary in Le Mont-Kemmel or consolidated into one mass grave.

 “Depuis quelques jours nous sommes toujours au même endroit.
 Hier nous avons passé une mauvaise journée, il n’a fait que pleuvoir.
 Mes hommes sont tout trempés.
 Aujourd’hui on dirait que cela va se tourner en neige.
 La pluie avait fondu l’ancienne neige, il n’y en avait que sur les hauteurs et ici où le vent en avait charrié.
 La température n’est pas trop froide.
 Je ne sais pas si je t’avais dit que j’étais en face un village.
 J’entends les cloches et les horloges.
 Avec mes jumelles je vois l’heure à l’horloge qui est au clocher.
 Je peux ainsi contrôler l’heure de ma montre.